prometheus/docs/content/docs/guides/first_steps.md

 # First steps with Prometheus

 Welcome to Prometheus!
 Prometheus is a monitoring platform that collects metrics from monitored targets by scraping metrics HTTP endpoints on these targets.
 This guide will show you to how to install, configure and monitor our first resource with Prometheus.
 You'll download, install and run Prometheus.
-You'll also download and install an exporter, plugins that expose time series data on hosts and services.
-Our first exporter will be the Node Exporter.
-This exporter exposes host-level metrics like CPU, memory, and disk.
+You'll also download and install an exporter, tools that expose time series data on hosts and services.
+Our first exporter will be the Node Exporter, which exposes host-level metrics like CPU, memory, and disk.

 ## Downloading Prometheus